 Our scent feels like an extension of both mood and persona—regardless of whether you're the type of person to wear a singular perfume for your entire life or the kind of person to experiment with a new fragrance weekly.
 And for that, we're unequivocally grateful for rollerball perfumes, an ingenious invention that allows us to wear our favorite formulas regardless of travel (they're TSA-friendly), Saturday night rendezvous (they always fit in our tiniest clutches), or even extra-sweaty workout sessions (they're one of our gym-bag staples).

 No fragrance roundup could ever be called complete without a covetable elixir hailing from house Byredo.
-Gypsy Water is a consistent best seller, richly inspired (the brand says) by the glamorization of Roman lifestyle and the fascination with myth.
+Gypsy Water is a consistent best-seller, richly inspired (the brand says) by the glamorization of the Roman lifestyle and the fascination with myths.
 The scent is a little bit fresh, a little bit smoky, and a little bit woodsy all thanks to this rollerball's delicately poignant melding of bergamot, lemon, incense, pine, amber, and vanilla (to name a few).

 Personally, I go absolutely nuts for anything directly inspired by or reminiscent of Old Hollywood.
 That said, I prefer my fragrances to be light, airy, and not at all cloying (a rarity among historically rich perfumes from the silver screen's golden age).
 This perfume rollerball is inspired by the rose gardens of late Hollywood film star Natalie Wood and was created by Natasha Gregson Wagner (her daughter) in collaboration with Claude Dir, master perfumer at the House of Mane.
 It's infused with rose (obvi), geranium, and heliotrope for a fresh, forest-dewed finish that feels classic yet eons away from old-fashioned.